maj001/hello-world-java/README.md

 # hello-world-java
 Hello World Java and Git

-This project is a playground for Java and Git.
+This repo is a playground for Hello World Java project and Git.

-line 1049